sven2101/I3D-Action-Recognition-Pipeline-with-FlowNet2/README.md

 The files in this repository are under the [GNU General Public License v3.0](LICENSE)

 Some explanations of the readme come from the original [FlowNet2 Repository](https://github.com/lmb-freiburg/flownet2-docker) and [I3D Finetune Repository](https://github.com/USTC-Video-Understanding/I3D_Finetune).

+## 9. TODOs

+- [x] real live script
+- [ ] add images of different flownet2 modes (qualitative comparison)
+- [ ] improve thread waiting solution for videofile inference when threads are done
+- [ ] setting file for paths, training parameter and so on (improve usability)
+- [ ] add inference mode rgb and flow mode (currently only mixed mode is available)
+- [ ] python3 compatibility